nadirbad/VerticalSliceArchitecture/README.md

 To enforce consistent coding styles and settings in the codebase, we use an EditorConfig file (**.editorconfig**) prepopulated with the default [.NET code style, formatting, and naming conventions](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/code-style-rule-options).

 For [code analysis](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/overview?tabs=net-9)
-we use the built in analyzers.
+we use the built-in analyzers.

 **IMPORTANT NOTES:**